HeyPuter/kv.js/README.md

 <details>
   <summary><strong><code>del</code></strong></summary>

+  Delete specified key(s).
+If a key does not exist, it is ignored.

   ```javascript
   // Delete a single key ("key1"), returns 1 if the key was deleted, 0 if it did not exist or has expired.
   kv.del("key1");